ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 By the end of this tutorial, you'll know how to:

-- Connect a Metamask wallet to your dapp
+- Connect a MetaMask wallet to your dapp
 - Read data from your smart contract using the [Alchemy Web3](https://docs.alchemy.com/alchemy/documentation/alchemy-web3) API
-- Sign Ethereum transactions using Metamask
+- Sign Ethereum transactions using MetaMask

 For this dapp, we'll be using [React](https://reactjs.org/) as our frontend framework; however, it's important to note that we won't be spending much time breaking down its fundamentals, as we'll mostly be focusing on bringing Web3 functionality to our project.